 - How will access to all this data change the way we feel about privacy in general?

-Already, there is no expectation of any privacy in public places and the steps modern governments have taken to collect private data, with or without the consent or knowledge of the person who the data depicts, has further diminished personal anonymity.
+Already, there is no expectation of any privacy in public places.
+The steps modern governments have taken to collect private data, with or without the consent or knowledge of the person who the data depicts, has further diminished personal anonymity.

 What are the expectations for Body Worn Cameras?

-Body worn cameras are not a complete solution, and this has been agreed upon by many experts in the field (IPCC Warning).
+Body worn cameras are not a complete solution.
+This has been agreed upon by many experts in the field (IPCC Warning).
 But by incorporating well written forensic software to assist in making the most of captured evidence and understanding what is the best way to use and develop these cameras, we can make the solution more complete.

 The initial question: will body worn cameras be the solution we are looking for?

-According to most accounts, the answer is no, but as trial and discussion surrounding it progress, so will the technology and its implementation.
+According to most accounts, the answer is no. However, as trial and discussion surrounding it progress, so will the technology and its implementation.

-Once footage from these devices starts being used as actionable evidence, more issues will get raised and solved, and the BWC solution will grow closer to being an effective and complete solution.
+Once footage from these devices starts being used as actionable evidence, more issues will get raised and solved.
+The BWC solution will grow closer to being an effective and complete solution.

 Once the infrastructure for dealing with BWC footage is in place, and this type of surveillance is accepted by the general public, then I see possible growth for small, smart drones to be incorporated as well.
 This addition would give us an overview of the situation as well as offering better raw data for forensic experts to work with.

 There are already small smart drones that require very little input.
-These drones provide a very maneuverable and stable platform and can be fitted with a variety of compact high definition cameras (it would be possible to use the same cameras that are worn by officers).
+These drones provide a very maneuverable and stable platform.
+Also, they can be fitted with a variety of compact high definition cameras (it would be possible to use the same cameras that are worn by officers).
 For example, this video taken from a small and relatively cheap, albeit manually operated drone, is much more stable.

 When it comes to rolling out this technology across the board, rather than just in individual trials within separate forces with devices that differ in what they offer, the question remains: